ossf/wg-dei/Roadmap.md

-# OpenSSF DEI WG Roadmap
+# OpenSSF BEAR WG Roadmap

 The WG is planning for the following focus areas and activities.